Our staff will respond to your query promptly and provide detailed information to your questions.

-Voyage the beautiful Norwegian Coast from Bergen to Kirkenes return on board MS Trollfjord or MS Midnatsol.
+Voyage the beautiful Norwegian Coast from Bergen to Kirkenes return.
 A spectacular voyage examining the inseparable links between Norway's rich heritage and the sea, the Classic Round Voyage is the ultimate way to experience the full majesty and culture of Norway's coastline.

 - Go hunting for the Northern Lights, the elusive winter phenomenon

 - Discover Norway's entire coastal route with 34 ports, more than 100 fjords and 1000 mountains

 - Learn more about the Northern Lights, the Arctic sky and the solar system in lectures on board from renowned astronomers

 - Visit the Northern Lights Planetarium in Tromsø

 - Day 1